 Mediterranean forests, endless meadows, rocky mountains, picturesque huts, and delicious food – the Cavalls del Vent is one of Catalonia’s most popular thru-hiking trails and no wonder why!

-Cavalls del Vent (literally meaning Horses of the Wind) can be completed in 4 to 7 days.
+Cavalls del Vent (Horses of the Wind) can be completed in 4 to 7 days.
 Each day you hike to a mountain hut with basic facilities, including a bed, shower and, sometimes, wifi.
 That feels great after walking all day!
 But the best is the mountain food: delicious soups, typical rice dishes, high-quality meat, you name it!

 We hiked Cavalls del Vent in September 2020 with some family members, and we did it in 4 days, starting and finishing in the hut Cortals de l’Ingla.

-Here you have our review, tips, and photos to help you plan your own Cavalls del Vent adventure!
+Here are our review, tips, and photos to help you plan your Cavalls del Vent adventure!

 Things to know before you go

 🗓 Recommended season: Cavalls del Vent is a high-mountain route, so the best time to enjoy it is from June to September

 The route is graded “moderate“, which we think is accurate.
 We regularly hike, and although it rained and was foggy, we found the track challenging but not technically difficult.

 One thing that we would probably change to not rush would have been to add an extra day.
 We did it in 4 days, and maybe 5 would have been ideal.
 However, this depends on everyone’s fitness level and how they like to face a thru-hike.

 👌🏼 Our tip